Vol. 62, 2023

 Communicated by Jen-Pan Huang

-is listed as Endangered in the IUCN Red List due to multiple threats
+is listed as Endangered on the IUCN Red List due to multiple threats

-such as habitat loss and human disturbance that lead to its population
+such as habitat loss and human disturbance that have led to its

 MHC gene.
 Class I and II MHC genes are responsible for encoding MHC